LogtalkDotOrg/logtalk-jupyter-kernel/README.md

 Adding support for other Prolog backends requires:

-- Command-line option(s) to silence (quiet) any banner and informative messages
+- Command-line option(s) to silence (quiet) any banner and informative messages.
-- Programatic solution to check if a quiet command-line option was used to start the Logtalk/Prolog process (e.g. by checking a boolean Prolog flag)
+- Programatic solution to check if a quiet command-line option was used to start the Logtalk/Prolog process (e.g. by checking a boolean Prolog flag).
-- Ability to redirect current output (including `user_output` and `user_error`) to a different stream and restoring the previous stream when the redirection is terminated
+- Ability to redirect current output (including `user_output` and `user_error`) to a different stream and restoring the previous stream when the redirection is terminated.

 ## Examples